 - How can I best connect with the child to understand their lived experiences of their mental health issue?

 - What information does the child need to know about their mental health issue?
 How can I best do this?

 - How can I help this child feel supported and stay connected when their mental health issue creates barriers or challenges in their life?

-Talking to parents and carers about their child's mental healthNext
+Young people and their mental healthNext

 Version historyBack to top